itscodenation/curriculum-18-19/advanced/units/skillsdays/skillsday3/README.md

 # Skills Day 3:

 ## Overview
-The Professional Skills days are a time when coders are able to demonstrate their technical and professional progress to Program Managers and Volunteers.
-They'll  also have time to update their portfolios and participate in a team building activity.
-Professional Skills Days will happen 3 times throughout the advanced curriculum.
+On Professional Skills days, coders will demonstrate their technical and professional skills progress, update their portfolios, and participate in a team building activity.
 This is a great opportunity to invite other people from your company to see what students have been working on and help guide them through whiteboarding exercises.

 ## Sessions
 |Session Slides|*Coders will be able to ...*|
 |:-------:|-------|